Diospyros malabarica

 Diospyros malabarica, the gaub tree, Malabar ebony, black-and-white ebony or pale moon ebony, is a species of flowering tree in the family Ebenaceae that is native to the Indian subcontinent and South East Asia.

 It is a long-lived, very slow-growing tree, which can reach up to 35 m in height with a black trunk up to 70 cm in diameter.
 It is an evergreen tree with white or green flowers.
 The tree is found in lowland rainforests, primarily along rivers and streams.

 Fruit

+Ripe Diospyros malabarica fruits on a plate, a tropical species native to South Asia and commonly found in Bangladesh.